milanajudiya/Face_Emotion_Recognition_/README.md

 # Face_Emotion_Detection

 # Project Introduction and Problem Statement
-The Indian education landscape has been undergoing rapid changes for the past 10 years owing to the advancement of web-based learning services, specifically, eLearning platforms.
+<p>The Indian education landscape has been undergoing rapid changes for the past 10 years owing to
+the advancement of web-based learning services, specifically, eLearning platforms.
 Global E-learning is estimated to witness an 8X over the next 5 years to reach USD 2B in 2021.
 India is expected to grow with a CAGR of 44% crossing the 10M users mark in 2021.
 Although the market